open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AWSLambda/README.md

 is not passed explicitly then it's either extracted from the input parameter or uses AWS X-Ray headers if AWS X-Ray context extraction is enabled (see configuration property `DisableAwsXRayContextExtraction`).

+> **Note**
+> Even when AWS X-Ray is disabled, an X-Ray trace header is generated and sent to the AWS Lambda.
+However, the trace flag is set as "not sampled" (00) in this case.
+> This "not sampled" trace header will prevent the AWS Lambda execution from being traced.
+> If tracing is required without using AWS X-Ray, the `DisableAwsXRayContextExtraction` property can be set to `true`.
+This will instruct the instrumentation to ignore the "not sampled" trace header automatically sent by AWS X-Ray.

 The sequence of the parent extraction:
 `explicit parent` -> `parent from input parameter` -> `AWS X-Ray headers` -> `default` The parent extraction is supported for the input types listed in the table below: